argimenes/speedy-ts-reactive/docs/architecture/RENDERING_AND_REACTIVITY.md

 - `StandoffEditorView` reads inline keys, annotation data, and selected session revisions;
 - local UI state such as a timer tick uses component signals and does not commit every second.

+Hosted `runtime.field` reads must occur inside reactive expressions or memos.
+The adapter traverses only that field through Solid proxies before returning a detached copy; unwrapping first would miss nested dependencies.

 Do not force a rerender after a command.
 If the UI does not update, first check that the view reads the projected field reactively rather than a one-time copy.

 ## DOM ownership and mounts

 Solid components own their DOM lifetime.
-A view that participates in focus/input registers a `MountHandle` with [`MountRegistry`](../../src/runtime/mounts.ts) in `onMount` and disposes it in `onCleanup`.
+Hosted widgets use `runtime.mountWidget` and `runtime.own`; the adapter binds cleanup to the instance owner, including later-acquired resources.
+A core/legacy view that participates in focus/input registers a `MountHandle` with [`MountRegistry`](../../src/runtime/mounts.ts) in `onMount` and disposes it in `onCleanup`.
 The handle describes its root, focus element, input policy, and optional text/selection adapters.

 The model contains no `HTMLElement`, `Range`, observer, or cleanup callback.
 A `NodeKey` connects a disposable mount to its projected occurrence.
 When the component remounts, the registry generation prevents old cleanup from deleting the new handle.